MaleehaKhawaja/Primitive/README.md

 # Primitive

-This code is associated to the paper "Primitive algebraic points on hyperelliptic curves" by Maleeha Khawaja and Samir Siksek.
+This code is associated to the paper "Primitive algebraic points on curves" by Maleeha Khawaja and Samir Siksek.
+The arXiv link is: